obyrned/LLM-newsDanger/README.md

 # LLM-newsDanger

-LLM-newsDanger is a tool that reads and analyzes global news to identify and highlight countries of concern.
+LLM-newsDanger is a tool that uses RAG to identify and highlight countries of concern.
 Using the DeepSeek-r1:8b model, it provides insights into geopolitical, social, and environmental risks.

 ---